 Ah.
 Now there is a family portrait.

-Hello.
-This is the chair that Lincoln was shot in.
-Yes, the chair.
-And yes, that is the stain.
+the stain.
 Bizarro, no?
 The museum also has the car that JFK was shot in, so if morbid is your thing, stop on by!

 Here is something more impressive, Rosa Park's bus.
 The brighter light on the left side of the shot is over the seat where she sat.